Natasha Romanoff (Marvel Cinematic Universe): Legacy

 Banner, Barton, Rogers, Stark, and Thor grieve Romanoff's death privately outside the Compound.
 Her sacrifice is not in vain however, as Banner successfully undoes the Blip, restoring half of all life in the universe.
 Barton and Maximoff discuss Romanoff's sacrifice and his desire to let her know they won, while Banner later admits to Rogers and Bucky Barnes that he tried to use the stones to bring her back.

 In 2024, students at Parker's school, Midtown School of Science and Technology, make a tribute video respecting those who had fallen, including Romanoff.

 In December 2024, Belova visits Romanoff's grave in Ohio to pay her respects, before being assigned by Valentina Allegra de Fontaine to assassinate Barton, whom de Fontaine deems responsible for Romanoff's death.
 Also in December 2024, Barton visits New York City with his family for Christmas and attends a Broadway theatre performance of Rogers: The Musical, which depicts Romanoff during the 2012 Battle of New York.
 Barton suffers flashbacks of Romanoff's death.
 As Barton opens up to Kate Bishop about Romanoff, she deduces that he is Ronin.
 Belova arrives and tries to kill Barton, but is stopped by Bishop.
 She later confronts Bishop and informs her that she intends to kill Barton to avenge her sister's death.
 Barton visits a memorial to the assembling of the Avengers where he verbalizes aloud that he misses her.
 When Belova confronts Barton, they fight, but Barton successfully explains that Romanoff sacrificed herself to save the world and explains his close relationship with her.
 An emotional Belova spares Barton's life and leaves.

 In 2025, Romanoff is honored with murals for her sacrifice at the first annual AvengerCon in Camp Lehigh, New Jersey.
+She is also mentioned by Bruce Banner when he is helping his cousin, Jennifer Walters, adjust to her new powers as She-Hulk.

 In 2027, Belova, still mourning the loss of her sister, is encouraged by Shostakov to follow in Romanoff's footsteps and subsequently becomes an Avenger after saving New York City from the Void and de Fontaine.